 Dr. Lauren Schneider sees exotic pets and pocket pets in our clinic!
 We see almost any species, except venomous snakes and primates.
+Dr. Lauren works Friday and every other Saturday.
+We are sorry to say that we are not accepting new exotic/pocket pet patients at this time.
 We eagerly welcome birds, snakes, lizards, turtles, chinchillas, guinea pigs, mice, rats, hamsters, hedgehogs, and more!

 Dr. Lauren's tips for a successful veterinary visit with your exotic pet: